alexgran875/AdventOfCode/README.md

 - snakeviz program.prof
 - Function caching is especially effective with recursive functions
 - In state space searches good heurestics are key to speeding up the search
+- BFS usually requires more memory than DFS

 # AoC Specific
 - Read instructions VERY carefully and double check the code against the instructions VERY carefully.
 Don't try to simplify prematurely: if it asks to convert it to a list, then do that.
 Optimization can come later